bahrus/xtal-fragment/README.md

 </fieldset>
 ```

+Here the "interface" is the identifier: my-field-category-holder.

-The from can look for an id in the same shadowDOM, or it can look for a property of the host element, which dependency injects the desired template.
+The "from" attribute can look for an id in the same shadowDOM, **or** it can look for a property of the host element, which dependency injects the desired template.
+The latter takes precedence.

 If you delete xtal-wrap, it automatically deletes fieldset.